 Atypical childhood epilepsy with centrotemporal spikes (previously known as pseudo-Lennox syndrome, atypical benign partial epilepsy of childhood and atonic-benign childhood epilepsy with centrotemporal spikes) is recognized as an atypical evolution of childhood epilepsy with centrotemporal spikes.
-This syndrome is self-limiting, but characterized by frequent seizures of multiple types, including nocturnal focal motor and fronto-parietal opercular seizures, negative myoclonus and atypical absence seizures.
+This syndrome is self-limiting, but characterized by frequent seizures of multiple types, including nocturnal focal motor and fronto-parietal opercular seizures, and daytime focal motor seizures with negative myoclonus and atypical absence seizures.
 Centrotemporal sharp waves are seen on EEG.
 During the phase of the epilepsy when seizures are frequent, neuropsychological deficits and motor impairment may be present.
 These deficits improve when seizures remit.

 NOTE Self-limiting refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.